jchavarri/javierchavarri.com/src/pages/when-two-worlds-collide-using-esy-to-consume-ppxs-from-source-in-bucklescript.md

 If you are interested on learning more about ppxs in OCaml, I recommend reading the blog post: ["An introduction to OCaml PPX ecosystem"](https://tarides.com/blog/2019-05-09-an-introduction-to-ocaml-ppx-ecosystem).

 If you want to learn more about how to publish cross-platform binaries from native libraries or apps, make sure to check the [`hello-reason`](https://github.com/esy-ocaml/hello-reason) which contains a very polished pipeline setup to build binaries for the three main OS platforms.

+---

+Thanks for reading 🙌 If you have any comments or suggestions, please let me know on [Twitter](https://twitter.com/javierwchavarri).

+Keep shipping! 🚀

+---